greco-project/pvcompare/docs/parameters.rst

 ---------------------------------

 In order to run PVCompare, a number of input parameters are needed; many of which are stored in csv files with default values in "pvcompare/inputs/".
 Further a few parameters must be filled in when calling the main function.
 These parameters will not be of interest here.
-For more information see the functions description.
+For more information see the function's description.
 The following list will give a brief introduction into the description of the csv files and the source of the given default parameters.

 * pv_setup.csv:
     *The pv_setup.csv defines the number of facades that are covered with pv-modules.*